 DISCOVERING RIGA'S ARCHITECTURE AND LOCAL FLAVOURS

-What does Riga taste like?
+In a nutshell What does Riga taste like?
 We will find out on an excursion that will take us on a journey through the past, via the city's most important museums and monuments, enjoying the unique flavours of some local specialities.

 - Town Hall Square, historic centre of Riga

 - St. Peter's Church, John's Courtyard, St. John's Church and St. George's Church

 - Tasting of the famous Riga Black Balsam